keithflower/med-dsl/dsl/README.md

 Example DSL
 ==========

 This is just a demo implementation of a toy DSL in Scheme.
-Racket provides access to reader so we can define syntax.
+Racket provides access to its reader so we can define syntax.